eembsen/kafka/README.md

 There is no guarentee whatsoever that this stack is optimal with regard to memory and cpu settings.
 Use at your own risk!

+The deployment mode is global and the placement constraints will put it only on manager nodes.